Your Role as a Faculty Member

 All testing at the testing center, including finals examinations, must be started and completed between 8:30 a.m. and 4:30 p.m.
 Should the class exam time exceed these hours, we will assign a different test time for the student as close to the actual exam time as possible, and will communicate that to you.
 This might mean that the student is taking an exam at a different time or, on a rare occasion, different day as the rest of the class (as is the case for night classes, for example).
 We have a confidentiality sheet that every student is required to sign to ensure academic honesty.
 We will be in contact with you if this happens to be the case.

-After you complete the form, please return it by email to firstname.lastname@example.org or deliver the exam in person before the specified start time of the student’s exam (please note this may be different than the scheduled class exam time).
+After you complete the form, please send a copy of the exam by email to email@example.com or deliver the exam in person before the specified start time of the student’s exam (please note this may be different than the scheduled class exam time).
 Upon the student’s completion of the exam, we will return the exam based on the method you notated in the faculty response form.

 - If you requested the exam be returned via email, we will scan and email you a copy of the finished exam.
 We keep the hard copy in a locked cabinet until the end of each week, at which time the exam is shredded.